uayebforever/jc-handbook/source/M08/MOB_and_Sea_Boat_Launch_&_Recovery.rst

 1. Course being steered. –

   a.
 To launch on the weather side exposes the sea boat to the direct
      force of the weather and sea.
 It will be driven against the ship’s hull.

   b.
 To launch on the lee side offers protection of the ship to the sea
      boat during launch and later recovery.

   c.
 If the ship is on a Starboard tack the sea boat will be in a lee

 2. Sea state. –

-   d.
+  a.
 Size and frequency of the swell.

-   e.
+  b.
 Wave height.

-..

   Special care will be required by the launch and recovery team to compensate for these factors.
 Sea Boat Coxswain will have to be particularly careful when slipping from and reattaching the fall.

 3. Strength of the wind and trend.

-   f.
+  a.
 Has it been building in strength

-   g.
+  b.
 Is it dropping off?

 4. To launch on the weather or lee side.

-   h.
+  a.
 If the ship is on a starboard tack it may be safe to launch as the
      sea boat is on the lee side as the ships hull provides some protection.

-   i.
+  b.
 If on a port tack the launch is exposed to the weather so it may
      be wise to defer the launch until the ship has come about.
      Critical recovery time will be lost.

 5. Sail set and action.

-   j.
+  a.
 Stop the ship by boxing the yards?

-..

     Starboard tack – box the main yards.
 This will require port mainsail braces and sheets to be brailed up clear of the davit.